top of page

 A man of many talents, he distinguished himself as a car racer, a champion- class skier, and an aeroplane pilot.
 (Philip Fowke, Independet obituary, 12 June 1995)

 ‘I’m a pilot above all,’ he declared mischievously.
-‘A pilot, then a doctor, and only then, maybe, a suonatore.’
-(Player).
+‘A pilot, then a doctor, and only then, maybe, a suonatore (a player, a musician).’

 Lidia Kozubek, a Polish pianist and student of Michelangeli from 1958 to 1963: